Developing Facilitation Skills

 About Developing Facilitation Skills

-Leading in complex organizations requires leaders to not only be skilled communicators, but also skilled facilitators who recognize the power of creating an environment that brings out the best in others with an emphasis on inclusivity and collaboration.
+Leading in complex organizations requires leaders to not only be skilled communicators, but also skilled facilitators who recognize the power of creating an environment that brings out the best in others with an emphasis on collaboration and belonging.
 Cornell's facilitation training is designed to interactively teach participants effective facilitation skills for chairing meetings; leading department, organization, and university project teams; and facilitating workshops and learning programs.
 The goal is to increase the effectiveness of teams, meetings, workshops, and programs by increasing the quality of facilitation.
 Cornell's facilitation training is a cohort-based program that prepares participants to design and facilitate effective remote, hybrid, and face-to-face meetings and teams.
-In this program you will:

-• Explore how to effectively engage diverse groups with openness, curiosity, and compassion
+- Explore how to effectively engage groups with openness, curiosity, and compassion.